 BIO 204 Fundamentals of Scientific Inquiry in the Biological Sciences I and BIO 205 Fundamentals of Scientific Inquiry in the Biological Sciences II

-- C. At least nine credits at the 300 level - D. A lecture or lecture/laboratory course in at least two of the five areas of inquiry (I-V) listed under the biology major.
+- C. At least nine credits at the 300 level - D. A lecture course in at least two of the five areas of inquiry (I-V) listed under the biology major.

 Note: